-IoT is frequently discussed in IT, communication technologies and next-generation technologies because of its overlap among those fields.
-The convergence of traditional IT and emerging technologies makes IoT a bridge between established and cutting-edge technologies.
-IoT and its relationship with healthcare involves the interconnection of different physical subjects, types of equipment and sensors via the Internet, thus enabling them to communicate with each other and share data [7].
-This network of devices and sensors allows real-time data collection, monitoring and analysis, thus leading to improved patient care, personalised treatment plans and streamlined healthcare Integration delivery. encompasses the seamless incorporation of IoT devices and systems within the existing healthcare infrastructure.
-It involves the development of standardised protocols and interfaces to facilitate interoperability between different IoT devices, electronic health records (EHR) systems and other healthcare applications.
+IoT is frequently discussed in IT, communication technologies and nextgeneration technologies because of its overlap among those fields.
+The convergence of traditional IT and emerging technologies makes IoT a bridge between established and cuttingedge technologies.
+IoT and its relationship with ICT and next-generation technologies are discussed in [14] as the integration of IoT technologies, such as sensors and actuators, connectivity in communication technologies, IoT platforms in cloud computing, security, edge computing, artificial intelligence (AI) and 5G.
+These innovations are a combination of traditional ICT with next-generation technologies.
+In addition, this integration in healthcare involves the interconnection of different physical subjects, types of equipment and sensors via the Internet, thus enabling them to communicate with each other and share data [7].
+This network of devices and sensors allows real-time data collection, monitoring and analysis, thus leading to improved patient care, personalised treatment plans and streamlined Integration healthcare delivery. also encompasses the seamless incorporation of IoT devices and systems within the existing healthcare infrastructure.
+It involves the development of standardised protocols and interfaces to facilitate interoperability between different IoT devices, electronic health records (EHR) other healthcare systems and applications.
 Additionally, the integration of IoT technologies in healthcare requires robust security and privacy measures that maximise the benefits of IoT and enhance patient care [7, 57, 58].
 Moreover, it can meet the healthcare requirements of smart cities in terms of security [68].